 - Prostate Artery Embolisation (PAE) – A newer procedure that blocks blood supply to the prostate, causing it to shrink.
 It may be offered in selected cases.

-Your surgeon will help you choose the most appropriate option based on your health, prostate size, and personal preferences.
+Your surgeon will help you choose the most appropriate medicines or surgery, based on your medical history, health, prostate size, and personal preferences.

 - Reducing caffeine and alcohol